DataBytes-Organisation/Project-Echo/src/baseline/README.md

+# This baseline prototype models includes two types of models

+> CNN model using pre-trained image classifiers (see baseline_cnn.ipynb)

+> HTS-AT SOTA model used without pre-trained weights (see baseline_htsat.ipynb)

 ## A benchmark classification using HTS-AT model

 This baseline is an attempt to integrate and adapt code from the original author's source code from: https://github.com/retrocirce/hts-audio-transformer